 Kern County, So.
 San Joaquin Valley

-LAKE ISABELLA: The crappie bite remains wide open here again this week.
-Limits of fish from 1-8 to 2-8 showing for both shore, float tube and boat anglers in Boulder Gulch, Paradise Cove, Rocky Point and Piney Point.
+LAKE ISABELLA: It's crappie mania again here this week.
+The crappie bite has been wide open in the past few days with limits of fish from 1-8 to 2-8 showing for both shore, float tube and boat anglers in Boulder Gulch, Paradise Cove, Rocky Point and Piney Point.
 The best bite has been on live minnows, but fish are also showing on crappie jigs, especially when tipped with a bait or Crappie Nibble.
-The catfish bite is also good .
-The bass action is fair to good, mostly on plastics and reaction baits and quite a few bluegill are also being caught.
+The catfish bite is also fair to good on shad and minnows with fish to 8 pounds, but most pan-sized.

-KERN RIVER: No DFW plants this week for the second week in a row.
-The bite is still fair to good on salmon eggs, Mice Tails, nightcrawlers and small spinners.
+KERN RIVER: After three straight weeks of plants on all stretches of the river, this week is a skip week.
+The bite has been very good on salmon eggs, Mice Tails, nightcrawlers and small spinners.
 The upper river trout bite remains good for fly anglers fishing the wild or holdover fish, mostly on small nymphs.
-Trout season opened this past week in all the high elevation waters.
+Trout season opens Saturday on all the high elevation waters.

-MILL CREEK PARK: Few reports, but there has been a pretty decent bite on bluegill with a few bass also showing.
+MILL CREEK PARK: Decent bite on bluegill with a few bass also showing.

-RIVER WALK PARK LAKE: The bass are still the mainstay in a fair bite on plastics and minnows.
+RIVER WALK PARK LAKE: The bass are still the mainstay.
 The bluegill bite is probably the best bet on wax worms and meal worms.

-WOOLLOMES LAKE: Very slow fishing with such low water conditions.
+WOOLLOMES LAKE: Very slow fishing with such low water conditions, but a few bass, bluegill and carp being landed.

 Other regional lakes

-SAN ANTONIO: The black bass bite has been good.
-Few striper reports with the shad still in deeper water.
-The crappie bite has been fair to good with some good catches reported but light pressure.
-Catfish are improving.
+SAN ANTONIO: The black bass bite has been good with the fish still in the shallows.
+Crappie bite fair to good.

-LONE PINE TO INDEPENDENCE AREA: All the small streams along Highway 395 in the Eastern Sierra were planted lake week and Lone Pine Creek received trout this week.
+LONE PINE TO INDEPENDENCE AREA: All the small streams along Highway 395 in the Eastern Sierra were planted for the opener and will get trout again this week.